UW-Hydro/VIC/docs/Documentation/Drivers/Classic/DefaultOutputs.md

 ## Snow Band Files

-When the model is run with snow elevation bands, and PRT_SNOW_BAND is turned on in the [global parameter file](GlobalParam.md), snow pack information for each elevation band will be output to files in the results directory with the prefix `snow_band_`.
+When the model is run with snow elevation bands, and default outputs are specified in the [global parameter file](GlobalParam.md), snow pack information for each elevation band will be output to files in the results directory with the prefix `snow_band_`.
 Energy fluxes are output only for the full energy balance model, so there are file descriptions for both full energy and water balance model output files.

 For more information on the Snow Band Output Files, [click here](SnowBandOutputFiles.md).